Top Debt Free Companies in India – 2023 (Updated)

 Companies with manageable debt

-If a company is using debt in a controlled manner as well as for taxation benefits, then it shows the sign of business acumen of such companies.
+If a company is using debt in a controlled manner and for taxation benefits, then it shows the sign of business acumen of such companies.

-For such purpose, one of the terms used in fundamental research of companies is Debt/Equity Ratio.
+One of the terms used in fundamental research of companies is the Debt/Equity Ratio.

-Though, this ratio below 1.5 is considered good.
-But our aim here is to find companies that are as good as zero debt companies.
+However, a ratio below 1.5 is considered good.
+But our aim here is to find companies as good as zero-debt companies.

-Thus, we can filter our list to those companies where the debt/equity ratio is below 1.
+Thus, we can filter our list to companies with a debt/equity ratio below 1.

-It means where the overall equity (assets) of the company is more than the debt of that company.
+This means that the overall equity (assets) of the company is more than that company’s debt.

-And on top of that we also use a filter to find stocks with RoE (Return on Equity) of more than 20%, then we have the following set of companies:
+On top of that, we also use a filter to find stocks with RoE (Return on Equity) of more than 20%, then we have the following set of companies:

 The screener used in this query was screener.in